 Trevor Rees-Jones returned to Britain on October 3, 1997, having spent more than a month in the hospital.
 At that time, he was only able to communicate by either whispering or writing down what he wanted to say.
-But the doctor who had worked on him had full confidence that he’d be playing hard sports within the year, and he was.
-And a year after that, Trevor’s physical well-being was such that nobody could even tell that Trevor had been operated on.
-Trevor resigned from his post as a bodyguard in May 1998, but his employer, Dodi’s father, Mohamed Al-Fayed, reportedly said that his job would always be available if he ever wished to return.
+Yet the doctor who had worked on him had full confidence that he’d be playing hard sports within the year, and he was.
+A year after that, Trevor’s physical well-being was such that nobody could even tell he’d been operated on.
+He resigned from his post as a bodyguard in May 1998, but his employer, Dodi’s father, Mohamed Al-Fayed, reportedly said that his job would always be available if he ever wished to return.

-Following that, Trevor moved to Shropshire, England, where he worked in a small family-run sportswear shop in Oswestry for quite some time.
-Then, as per the last reports, he wound up operating as a security consultant, serving the United Nations and several other countries to help them protect foreign workers before eventually moving into the field of security consultancy.
+Following that, Trevor relocated to Shropshire, England, where he worked in a small family-run sportswear shop in Oswestry for quite some time.
+He then wound up serving the United Nations as a security officer to help them protect foreign workers before eventually moving into the field of security consultancy.
 However, today, it appears as if the former bodyguard is the Head of Global Security at the biopharmaceutical company AstraZeneca in Cambridge.
-We should mention that Trevor Rees-Jones has penned everything about his 1997 experiences in a book entitled ‘The Bodyguard’s Story: Diana, the Crash, and the Sole Survivor,’ published in 2000.
-Other formats of it have also since been released.
+We should mention that Trevor Rees-Jones has since penned everything about his 1997 experiences in a book entitled ‘The Bodyguard’s Story: Diana, the Crash, and the Sole Survivor,’ published in 2000.
+Other formats of it have also been released.

 In 2016, Princess Diana’s former bodyguard, Ken Wharfe, laid the fault of her death directly with the bodyguards who were with her that night.
 “Rees-Jones was a former soldier who had not received the training necessary to protect a member of the royal family,” he wrote in the Daily Mail.
 “When he was first appointed by the Fayed family to guard Diana in France, Scotland Yard could have informally provided Rees-Jones with a briefing.”
 He then added that Trevor’s role was to “use intelligence, contacts, and instincts” to keep the princess out of harm’s way, which he did not do, resulting in the crash.
-Trevor, it seems like, has never responded to this, but he has always denied claims of being involved in any cover-up of sorts.
+The lucky survivor has never responded to this, but he has always denied claims of being involved in any cover-up of sorts.